Dog Behaviourist & People Trainer

 Over a decade ago, while still studying, I began initially training my dogs using methods traditionally found in obedience training.
-I discovered that although his dogs responded most of the time to his requests, there were still residual behavioural problems in terms of chewing, jumping, anxiety, escaping and aggression.
+I discovered that although the dogs responded most of the time to my requests, there were still residual behavioural problems in terms of chewing, jumping, anxiety, escaping and aggression.
 After applying the method of more exercise to tire the dogs out thus preventing destruction, I found the problem became more pronounced despite the 3 hours of exercise per day the dogs were getting.

 It wasn't until a return to competitive sport after a 3 year hiatus that the connection between fitness and energy became so obvious.
 Call it a light bulb moment, when the fitness increased over a period of weeks so to did the level of energy.
 This meant that all that exercise with the dogs was certainly making them more fit and energetic, however it did nothing to curb the problem behaviours for one very simple reason.
 It completely ignored the most important factor concerning the outcome of all behaviours, state of mind.
 That is, whatever we think and feel determines what we do.
 Essentially the dogs were distracted while exercising , which meant there were no issues at the time, but as soon as they recovered from the morning session their high level of fitness and now stimulated minds resulted in destructive, anxious and dangerous behaviour.
 After altering the type of exercise used, slow calm walks replaced the running and relaxed affection replaced the highly stimulating tug of war and ball chasing, almost immediately they became more calm and less destructive.